Subhu5844/Opiglo/README.md

-# Logistic_dev
+# DWI-Logistics
-This is a branch for developers only
+This is an logistic web app